Choose a type

 CML is a cancer of the white blood cells.
 It develops when some white blood cells start behaving abnormally.

 We have information about changes to genes and chromosomes in CML.
-This will help you understand the sections about:
+This will help you understand the sections about having tests and treatment.

 The information is quite technical, so you might need to read it more than once.
 Do not worry if it is too much to take in.
 It is fine to skip it and come back to it another time.

-CML develops slowly and many people do not have symptoms in the early stages.
-Sometimes CML is discovered by chance when a blood test is done before an operation or as part of a routine health check.
+Chronic myeloid leukaemia (CML) develops slowly and many people do not have symptoms in the early stages.
+Sometimes it is discovered by chance when a blood test is done before an operation or as part of a routine health check.

 If there are symptoms in the early stages of CML, they are usually mild and develop gradually.
 The symptoms can be confused with the symptoms of more common illnesses, such as flu.